-The accounting officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The accounting officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
 The accounting officer for the Academy Trust has delivered improved value for money during the year by:

-- · Obtaining a complete resurfacing of the playground areas for a significantly reduced cost. - · Replacing the perimeter fencing for the cost of materials only. - · Repairing broken drains for the cost of materials only. - Ensuring salary increases were only initiated after robust performance appraisal.
+- · Replacing the climbing frame for the cost of materials only. - Replacing the fencing to the pond area, including a gate, for the cost of materials only. - Instalment of raised vegetable beds for the cost of materials only. - Ensuring salary increases were only initiated after robust performance appraisal.